 DAY 3: Caminito Del Rey & Marbella

 Adventure day begins as we leave Malaga and make our way to the famous Caminito Del Rey.

 The stunning rocky gorge was a useful link between the Andalusian towns that was used by the locals.
 This tourist attraction did undergo a 10-year rehabilitation project reinforcing the footpaths that are suspended on El Caminito Del Rey cliffs, with a whopping 100m drop!

-Along the path of El Caminito Del Rey, you can also find the El Chorro hydroelectric plant and the El Chorro train Station, that connects the region to the other parts of Spain.
-El Caminito Del Rey is the witness of the industrialisation development of the region.
+Along the path of El Caminito Del Rey, you can also find the El Chorro hydroelectric plant and the El Chorro train station, which connects the region to the other parts of Spain.
+El Caminito Del Rey is a witness to the industrialisation development of the region.

 You can hike the Caminito Del Rey route for approximately 2 hours.
 However, since we can’t help to admire the rugged cliff formations and woodland sceneries, it took us around 3 to 4 hours to finish the hike from the North Access to El Chorro gate where our bus was waiting.